Fwofy/Shock-Sem/README.md

 # Welcome To Shock Sem unofficial website

-Click at the <b>release</b> link on the right and click at the zip file to download the game :3
+Click at the <b>release</b> link on the right

 ![Screenshot 2023-07-20 010037](https://github.com/Fwofy/Shock-Sem/assets/128760862/f88144d3-2293-4d01-826d-a669c7e64df5)

+And click at the zip file to download the game :3

 ![Screenshot 2023-07-20 010051](https://github.com/Fwofy/Shock-Sem/assets/128760862/86055209-991d-445a-b26f-4a6319a55db3)